ojowwalker77/the-minimal/README.md

 ## The Minimal Company

-The goal is to release, as open-source, a set of useful tools, some powered by OpenAI.
+The goal is to release, as open-source, a set of useful tools.

 ---